Emergency Medicine Advanced Elective Clerkship

 The Stanford EMED 313A Coaching program will pair EM-bound medical students with experienced junior faculty to improve the medical students' experience during the clerkship and facilitate their entry into the field of Emergency Medicine.
 The goal of the relationship is to focus on improving clinical skills.
 The coaches were chosen specifically from faculty not on the clerkship or residency program teams so that students feel comfortable discussing areas of growth.
 Coaches and students will meet virtually or in person before, during, and at the conclusion of the rotation to discuss feedback, work on clinical presentations, and plan their interesting cases.

-William Dixon, MD
+WIlliam Dixon, MD

 Advanced Clerkship Director